fgiaretta/password-generator/README.md

 PW Generator is a powerful and user-friendly password generator designed to generate strong and secure passwords effortlessly.
 This project aims to provide a reliable solution for creating robust passwords to enhance your online security.

+## Why choose this password generator?

+This password generator is a simple frontend that is easy to audit and use.
+Unlike other password generators, you can see all the code in the hosted website, and there are no tracking or backend calls.
+Your passwords are generated in your browser, ensuring maximum security and privacy.

+By using this password generator, you can create strong and secure passwords effortlessly, customized to your requirements.
+With features such as the option to include special characters and automatic password selection, you can enhance your online security and protect your sensitive data.

+Remember to use generated passwords responsibly and follow best practices for password management.

 ## Features

 - Customize password length according to your requirements.